-How would the system proposed by the BMA work?
+How would an opt-out system work?

 A database would be established with a mechanism for people to easily and quickly opt-out if that is their wish.

 Once implemented, when someone over the age of 16 dies and donation is a possibility, the opt-out register must, by law, be checked and if the individual has opted out donation could not proceed.